-Gown fabric featured bold, large patterned silks often contrasting with plain satins in soft blues and pinks, or dark browns and greens.
+Gown fabric featured bold, large-patterned silks, often contrasting with plain satins in soft blues and pinks, or dark browns and greens.

-A short jacket like version of a matua called a pet-en-lair fell to the knee early on then shortened as the century progressed.
+A short jacket-like version of a matua called a pet-en-lair fell to the knee early on then shortened as the century progressed.

 At the time, petticoats could be plain or made of a luxurious material.
-When gowns pulled back to reveal the petticoats, that fabric often contrasted with the gown fabric.
-Or the printed gown fabric was worn over a petticoat made of plain material in the same color as the gown.
+Pulled-back gowns often revealed petticoats of contrasting fabric.
+Or a printed gown fabric was worn over a petticoat made of plain material in the same color as the gown.

-Bell shaped sleeves ended at the elbow and featured lace or ruffles.
+Bell-shaped sleeves ended at the elbow and featured lace or ruffles.

-Early 18th century hair styles were fairly simple with hair waved loosely around the face.
+Early 18th century hair styles were fairly simple, with hair waved loosely around the face.
 False ringlets and cushions added volume.
 Long tresses were drawn up into buns on the crown of the head.
 Women powdered their hair for formal occasions.

-Skirts widened mid century and court dress took on the excessive styles often associated with the 18th century.
+Skirts widened mid-century and court dress took on the excessive styles often associated with the 18th century.
 In the 1730s, silhouettes narrowed in front and back but widened through the use of panniers, a type of hoop added to each hip.

 Pannier (pronounced "pahn-yay") means basket in French.
 Wicker contraptions attached near the hips added width to skirts creating a swaying effect when women walked, revealing more of the leg than in the past.
 By 1740, panniers expanded to extreme widths which made it difficult to enter a doorway.
 Excessive widths drew ridicule from many fronts and caused men to complain that women now took up too much space..
 This style remained a staple of court dress until 1760.